 - The device must be connected to the internet at all times

 - The user must be signed in on the Android device via a Google account

 - The location reporting tool must be enabled

-What can you do with a built-in Android Device Manager?
+What can you do with a built-in Android Mobile Device Manager?

 Users typically call upon Android Device Manager to locate lost Android devices.
 Alternately, the application can instead remotely lock or wipe lost devices when there is no chance of recovering them.

 Still, there is only so much you can do with a built-in Android Device Manager.
 That’s where an MDM solution comes in handy.

 MDM Solution vs. Android Mobile Device Manager: Which option is better?

 An MDM solution can be used to manage a wide variety of devices, irrespective of the operating systems they are based on.
 On the other hand, the Android Mobile Device Manager can be used to manage Android devices only.
 So when you invest in an MDM solution, you can manage your entire device fleet using a single console at any time, from anywhere.
 So it goes without saying that an MDM solution is better as compared to the Android Mobile Device Manager.